mebble/ellipro-reverse-eng/README.md

 ### Set up the ellipro software

 Besides being available as a web service, Ellipro is published as a standalone tool as well.
-This is a command-line program that's released as a java jar file.
+We will use this to process the protein's PDB.
+This tool is a command-line program that's released as a java jar file.
 Download the latest jar from [here](http://tools.iedb.org/ellipro/download/) or older versions from [here](https://downloads.iedb.org/tools/ellipro/).

 ## Usage